Big Cedar Lake-North Site-Near West Bend vs Big Cedar Lake

 Water quality, depth, fish species, and recreation comparison.

-Big Cedar Lake-North Site-Near West Bend and Big Cedar Lake both received the same overall water quality grade of A (Excellent).
+Big Cedar Lake-North Site-Near West Bend has a higher water quality grade (A, Excellent) than Big Cedar Lake (B, Good).
 Both are in Washington County, Wisconsin.

 Big Cedar Lake-North Site-Near West Bend